bkmtva/bkmtva/README.md

 # 💫 About Me:
-🔭 I’m working as Python Backend Developer<br>🌱 I'm always hungry for knowledge, constantly exploring new technologies to stay up to date. <br>👯 Feel free to reach out and invite me to collaborate.
+🔭 I’m working as Python Backend Developer.
+My [CV]([https://t.me/bkmtva](https://drive.google.com/file/d/1fU-qgdTZQDXocFbVBWF_Hg2wEhVccuNM/view?usp=sharing))
+ <br>🌱 I'm always hungry for knowledge, constantly exploring new technologies to stay up to date. <br>👯 Feel free to reach out and invite me to collaborate.
 Let's bring our ideas together and create something extraordinary!<br>💬 If you want to chat or ask me anything, you can reach me on [Telegram](https://t.me/bkmtva)

 ## 🌐 Socials: